 “Ore and Origins: pre-industry pioneers” Ten pioneering families* converge in 1700.
-Their story begins with an aggressive French king a desperate Rhennish Count and an ambitious Belgian engineer.
-The fates of the ironworkers are intertwined with the complex political shiftings on the border between France and Germany at the dawn of the industrial era.
-The source of a pioneering spirit these families made decisions that both changed personal history as well as reflect the histories of countries.
+Their story begins with an aggressive French king a desperate Rhennish Count, and an ambitious Belgian engineer.
+The fates of the ironworkers become intertwined with the political shiftings on the border between France and Germany at the dawn of the industrial era.
+The source of a pioneering spirit, these families made decisions that both changed personal history as well as reflect the greater histories of countries.

 “Magnetic Migration: Ironworkers to Züsch” further explores the ten families but with a different map design to express the convergence of their migrations.
 Once assembling around 1700 to help revitalize the iron industry they worked at one company—the Zücher-Hammer— for almost 200 years.
 They were witness and victims to the most significant political changes of their time which took place on their land.

 “Specific Schmitt: Surname Origin” portrays one of the family branches with their origins in an ancient and preserved German village.
 [I plan to add similar sketches here for the other nine surname histories.]

 “Mapping a Pivotal Era” shows how Southwestern Germany became a target for acquisition by surrounding empires.
 To understand the effects of invasions during the 17th century is also to find the oldest records of the ten pioneering families in the series “Ore and Origins.”